 Gatherings.
 Communal activities should cease for the duration of the lockdown.

 Communal facilities.
 Communal rooms should remain closed.
-Toilets could possibly open if the Association feel that they are able to fulfil a cleaning regime that reduces risk of transmission for users and volunteers.
+Toilets could possibly open, if the Association feel that they are able to fulfill a cleaning regime that reduces risk of transmission for users and volunteers.
 A full risk assessment must be carried out, for further advice contact email@example.com

-Communal Water Points many sites will have communal taps, the use of which could potentially spread the disease.
+Communal Water Points many sites will have communal taps and water troughs, the use of which could potentially spread the disease.
 The water supply itself is chlorinated https://www.wessexwater.co.uk/coronavirus.
-Associations may want to consider a system whereby volunteers fill up plot-holders water butts from the taps.
-The volunteers would wear single-use gloves (click here for de-gloving advice) and follow good practice around social distancing and hygiene.
+Associations may want to consider a system whereby volunteers fill up plot-holder’s water butts from the taps.
+The volunteers would wear single use gloves (click here for de-gloving advice) and follow good practice around social distancing and hygiene.